AirMail - Concrete Batch Plant Permits

 • It may cause immediate or delayed irritation

-Concrete batch plants significantly increase the presence of heavy-duty vehicles on neighborhood roadways.
+Concrete batch plants (and other aggregate processing) significantly increase the presence of heavy-duty vehicles on neighborhood roadways.
 The noise, traffic, wear and tear of local roadways makes living and travel for residents unsafe and unbearable.
 Diesel-fueled vehicles within the heavy-duty fleet emit black carbon and nitrogen oxide into residential neighborhoods.
 Diesel exhaust contains both very small particles and 40 chemicals that are classified as “hazardous air pollutants” under the Clean Air Act.
 The pollution in the exhaust can aggravate asthma and allergies, as well as cardiovascular and respiratory disease.
 Vehicle emissions are still present and harmful even when you can’t see the exhaust.

 If the facility operates 24 hours a day, 7 days a week, as would be allowed by the permit, you may be subject to 24/7 exposure to harmful air pollutants that can exacerbate existing health conditions.